Cowboys, Indians, and More!

-The slim young woman pulled a length of twisted leather from a hiding place behind one of the trees, threaded it into the pony's mouth, knotted it beneath the jaw, and draped the long reins across the furry withers.
-Then, with a single fluid leap, she was up and across the spine.
-A few more practiced moves, and Star Lily was astride, upright, and gripping the reins between her hands.
+The slim young woman pulled a length of twisted leather from a hiding place behind one of the trees, threaded it into the pony's mouth, knotted it beneath the jaw, and draped the long reins across the satiny withers.
+Then, with a single fluid movement, she was up and across the spine.
+A few more practiced moves, and Star Lily was astride and gripping the reins between her hands.

 Not a sound came from the camp.
 On sudden impulse, the captive healer thrust the reins between her teeth as she leaned down and untied the high line holding the rest of the tribe's horses in place.
 The lead mare obediently ambled off in the opposite direction from which Lily was set on traveling, and the rest of the herd followed.
 Tracking with them as they crossed the river and forded onto the opposite bank, Star Lily lay low on her pony's neck until she and the herd were out of sight of the village.

-The sky was only slightly brighter in one direction, but it was enough to know that her path lay away from the sun rising behind the fog.
+The sky was only slightly brighter in one direction, but it was enough to show that her path lay away from the sun rising behind the fog.
 Squeezing her knees against the pony's warm sides, Star Lily recrossed the river and headed in the direction of the ones who were like her.
-Somewhere up the trail, when it felt far enough away to be safe, she would dismount and find a jagged rock on which to rub the leather bindings on her wrists until they fell away.
+Somewhere up the trail, when she'd traveled far enough away to be safe, she would dismount and find a jagged rock on which to rub the leather bindings on her wrists until they fell away.

-Star Lily was returning home under her own power, and in total freedom."
+Star Lily was determined to return home under her own power, and in total freedom."

 Copyright Rush Cole 2020.
 All rights reserved, images and text.